jina-ai/jina/docs/fundamentals/jcloud/yaml-spec.md

 JCloud supports GPU workloads with two different usages: `shared` or `dedicated`.

-If GPU is enabled, JCloud will provide NVIDIA A10G Tensor Core GPUs for workloads in both usage types.
+If GPU is enabled, JCloud will provide NVIDIA A10G Tensor Core GPUs with 24G memory for workloads in both usage types.

 ```{note}
 When using GPU resources, it may take few extra mins until all Executors ready to serve traffic.